David L. Eubanks

 David L. Eubanks (born November 18, 1935) is an American preacher associated with the Restoration Movement of Christianity.
 Eubanks was the fifth President of Johnson Bible College, serving from 1969 to 2007, which ranks him among the longest serving college presidents in the U.S.

 Early life and education

 Eubanks grew up in Maryville, Tennessee.
 He graduated from Johnson Bible College in 1957 and later earned a Ph.D. in History from the University of Tennessee.

 Johnson Bible College

 Eubanks became the President of Johnson Bible College in 1969.
-He held the office until resigning in 2007, but remained with the college as an advisor.
+He held the office until his retirement in 2007, but has remained with the college as an advisor.
 His term was marked by unprecedented admissions and campus growth.
-Nine buildings were constructed and between 1997 and 2007 admissions nearly doubled.
+Nine buildings were constructed and between 1969 and 2007 admissions nearly doubled.
 Under Eubanks's leadership, the college received its first regional accreditation from the Southern Association of Colleges and Schools in 1979.
 Graduate programs were also added during his tenure.